dwhathaway/app-office-locator/hacks/mobile-center-hack.md

+# Visual Studio Mobile Center Hack

-#Step 1: Create a GitHub Account
+### Step 1: Create a GitHub Account

 If you already have a GitHub account, you can jump directly to Step 2 below.
 Otherwise, please follow these steps to create your account: